 Once she is in this deeper and cooler water, she will recover her energy by feeding and staying hidden in thick cover.
 If you are looking to catch a large female bass after the spawning period, toss your bait or lure in deeper water and let the lure sit and sink into the water column a good distance.
-Females will be ravenously hungry during this time and may very eagerly take anything you get in their strike zone allowing you to catch bass without much effort.
+Females will be ravenously hungry during this time and may very eagerly take anything you get in their strike zone, allowing you to catch bass without much effort.

 As a complete opposite from the females, male bass will remain in the nesting area until the eggs hatch and the bass fry are free swimming.
-While they will not provide much parental care to the fry, male bass will guard the nest area from other fish until the bass fry are able to feed and swim well.
+While they will not provide much parental care to the fry, male bass will guard the nest area from other fish until the bass fry is able to feed and swim well.

-Once the male has done his parental duties, he will start to move away from the nesting area as bluegill move in to start their spawning routine in the same area.
+Once the male has done his parental duties, he will start to move away from the nesting area as bluegill moves in to start their spawning routine in the same area.
 Males will search for food in different shallow areas outside of the breeding ground and will be much more active in the early mornings than they will throughout the day.

 Best Lures and Techniques for Post Spawn Bass Fishing

 Heading out onto the water when the water temperature is around 68 degrees Fahrenheit is a great start.
-You’ll continue to have pretty good luck into the mid 70 degree Fahrenheit range as well, so don’t feel like you need to limit your fishing trips simply due to water temps changing.
+You’ll continue to have pretty good luck into the mid-70-degree Fahrenheit range as well, so don’t feel like you need to limit your fishing trips simply due to water temps changing.

 During the post spawn period of days and weeks, fish are extremely hungry and very actively searching for food, mostly shad and other small fish.
-You can toss a variety of different lures into the water and work them in your preferred technique and still get great results during this time of the egg laying season.
+You can toss a variety of different lures into the water and work them in your preferred technique and still get great results during this time of the egg-laying season.

 Fish will still be pretty timid and easy to spook during this time, so take advantage of your fish finders and sonar.
 Instead of moving into the area on the boat, long casting is a much better option that won’t scatter the bass you are fishing for.

 Start with a jig with a large silhouette.
-The fish are hungry and want to get big meals without spending too much energy chasing it around, so if you can deliver it right in front of their faces they simply won’t be able to resist.
+The fish are hungry and want to get big meals without spending too much energy chasing it around, so if you can deliver it right in front of their faces, they simply won’t be able to resist.
 Some of my favorite baits are topwater frogs, buzzbaits, swim jigs, and walking baits.

 Best Soft Plastics and Rigs for Post Spawn Bass Fishing

-The classic standby for a lot of anglers, the soft plastic worm is always a good option especially with post spawn bass.
+The classic standby for a lot of anglers, the soft plastic worm is always a good option, especially with post spawn bass.
 Get your hands on a thicker soft plastic worm such as the Yamamoto Senko, or go for a longer and narrow floating worm like the Zoom Trick worm.

 For the Senko, look for a naturally colored presentation with a 2/0 hook.
 When fishing, cast it into heavily weeded areas or under structures such as docks and walkways to get the best results.
 If this soft plastic isn’t getting much attention, switch out for the Zoom in black to create a nice silhouette.

-If you know some real monster fish are lurking and you want to entice them, put a massive 6 inch worm on your line with a wide 4/0 hook and rig it weedless.
-Go for brighter colors like watermelon, peach, or red and give it some solid twitches around the pylons of the boat dock to bring those big hungry females out of hiding.
+If you know some real monster fish are lurking and you want to entice them, put a massive 6-inch worm on your line with a wide 4/0 hook and rig it weedless.
+Go for brighter colors like watermelon, peach, or red, and give it some solid twitches around the pylons of the boat dock to bring those big hungry females out of hiding.

 If worms aren’t getting the results you were hoping for, you can’t go wrong with a minnow.
-I like using the larger minnows from Zoom such as their Super Fluke.
-Find a girthy one with natural colors such as bluegill and use a twitching technique along the top of the water.
+I like using the larger minnows from Zoom, such as their Super Fluke.
+Find a girthy one with natural colors, such as bluegill, and use a twitching technique along the top of the water.
 Hungry bass will dart up and strike before heading back down to their cover areas.

 The best smaller minnow I have used is the Powerbait Minnow from Berkley.
-Usually the 3 or 3.5 inch are the best option.
+Usually, the 3 or 3.5-inch are the best option.
 Nose hook them with a #2 and do the same twitching motion as you would with the larger Super Fluke.
 These smaller minnows do great just outside of cover areas and can get you a solid strike when nothing else does.

 Craws are a larger bait that many bass will absolutely love.
 Craws are great for fishing around rock piles, thick brush, overhanging branches, and sunken logs.
 My favorite, and the one I have had the best luck with, is the Strike King Range.
-Pick up a decent sized one in a natural color, or go for a green pumpkin color combination.
+Pick up a decent-sized one in a natural color, or go for a green pumpkin color combination.

 Most anglers love using frogs and have some good fish stories from using them.
-Zoom has some really good topwater frogs in their line including the Zoom Horny Toad and the Zoom Hollow Belly.
+Zoom has some really good topwater frogs in their line, including the Zoom Horny Toad and the Zoom Hollow Belly.
 Both of these options are great for buzzing across the surface of the water near grass patches or sunken vegetation.
 For morning and evening fishing, using a frog or toad is a really good way to get timid bass to strike.